 LabVIEW Real Time och FPGA

 Programming real-time systems imposes other requirements on the developer, and although elements such as deployment and troubleshooting can be more complicated, this solution may still be preferable.
-The various options on hardware platforms can be evaluated based on our expertise in developing LabVIEW on a PC, LabVIEW Real Time and LabVIEW FPGA.
+The various options for hardware platforms will be evaluated based on our expertise in developing LabVIEW on a PC, LabVIEW Real Time and LabVIEW FPGA.

 Hardware-In-the-Loop (HIL) and VeriStand

-Hardware-In-the-Loop (HIL) is the solution when hardware is not available to test against.
+Hardware-In-the-Loop (HIL) is the solution when hardware is not available to test against during system development.
 This may be because access to it is too expensive or simply not available.
 In an HIL system you use a model of the hardware to test products.

-A control system for an engine or similar hardware can then be developed and tested against a model in parallel with the engine being developed.
+A control system for an engine or similar hardware can then be developed and tested against a model in parallel with the development of the engine.
 This saves time and reduces the need for expensive testing environments.